 Minor recommendations for improvement: "Above Average" responses briefly but succinctly answer the questions, combining information from the class as well as information from outside class and add your own analysis.
-The grader has a recommendation for that would improve the response, but overall, it is above average, and feedback for improvement is minimal.
+The recommendation is that the response could be slightly improved, but overall, it is above average, and feedback for improvement is minimal.